NinurtaKalhu/Elite-Dangerous-Multi-Route-Optimizer/README.md

 ##  Exploration & Exobiology

-Build a route containing large numbers of systems wit [Spansh](https://www.spansh.co.uk/bodies) and let EDMRN optimize the order in which you visit them.
+Build a route containing large numbers of systems with [Spansh](https://www.spansh.co.uk/bodies) and let EDMRN optimize the order in which you visit them.

 Useful for: